Types of Aid

 To apply for a federal student loan, you must first complete and submit the Free Application for Federal Student Aid (FAFSA) form.
 Based on the results, MCU will send you a financial aid offer with instructions on how to accept all or a part of the loan, if you qualify.
 Before you receive your loan funds, you will be required to:

-- Accept your loans thru the portal.
+- Accept your loans through the portal.

 - Complete entrance counseling to ensure you understand your obligation to repay the loan.